At Paris Fashion Week, MAEKAN together with BYBORRE did a series of vignettes alongside some of the brand’s closest collaborators and friends.

 A series of interviews revolved around BYBORRE and GORE-TEX’s collaborative project: The Hybrid Edition.
 In this project, BYBORRE’s cutting edge knitting techniques meet GORE-TEX’s recent INFINIUM material technology to create a collection of eye-catching performance wear.

-Listen to Barnabe Fillion talk about his creative beginnings and what The Hybrid Edition means to him by clicking play above, keep reading for the transcript, and find a short video below.
+Click play above to listen to Domenico Romeo talk about his creative beginnings and what The Hybrid Edition means to him, continue reading for the transcript, and watch the short video below.